Get serial numbers, find orders, manage accounts, and download software with the Adobe Licensing Website (LWS)

-Adobe sends CLP emails to the CLP administrator.If the contact on the order is no longer with the company, Adobe sends these emails to the primary contact.
-For information about changing the contact, see Change the default or primary contact.
+Adobe sends CLP emails to the CLP administrator.If the contact listed on the purchase order is no longer with the company, Adobe sends these emails to the primary (default) contact.
+(See Manage accounts and contacts for how to change the primary contact.)

 Adobe Volume Licensing accounts are structured into organizations and individual contacts.
-This structure allows for a single organization record with multiple contacts.
+This structure enables a single organization record to include multiple contacts.
 End-user IDs and Deploy-to IDs are organization accounts.

-End user IDs An end-user ID (EUID) is the umbrella account for the organization.
+End user IDs An end-user ID (EUID) acts as an organization's umbrella account.
 It begins with "1" or "2."
 EUIDs can contain multiple deploy-to IDs.

 Deploy-to IDs A deploy-to ID is associated with a physical location, department, or person.
 It begins with "5" or "8."
 A deploy-to ID is associated with only one EUID.

-Contacts in an organization record can perform the following tasks, depending on the level of access:
+Contacts can perform tasks based on their level of access:

-All contacts can view account details and can edit the End-User, Deploy-To, and Reseller addresses and languages.
+View account details and edit an account’s End-User, Deploy-To, and Reseller addresses and languages.

-All contacts can remove an End-User contact so long as the contact is not the CLP program administrator.
+Remove an End-User contact from an organization record—so long as the contact is not the CLP primary contact/program administrator.

-All contacts can remove a Deploy-To contact so long as the contact is not the default contact.
+Remove a Deploy-To contact from an organization record—so long as the contact is not the primary contact.

 Important: Contacts have access to all of your organization's information, including product downloads, serial numbers, and purchase histories.